cabforum/servercert/docs/BR.md

 Archived audit logs (as set forth in [Section 5.5.1](#551-types-of-records-archived) SHALL be retained for a period of at least two (2) years from their record creation timestamp, or as long as they are required to be retained per [Section 5.4.3](#543-retention-period-for-audit-log), whichever is longer.

-Additionally, the CA and each delegated party SHALL retain, for at least two (2) years:
+Additionally, the CA and each Delegated Third Party SHALL retain, for at least two (2) years:
 1. All archived documentation related to the security of Certificate Systems, Certificate Management Systems, Root CA Systems and Delegated Third Party Systems (as set forth in [Section 5.5.1](#551-types-of-records-archived)); and
 2. All archived documentation relating to the verification, issuance, and revocation of certificate requests and Certificates (as set forth in [Section 5.5.1](#551-types-of-records-archived)) after the later occurrence of:
    1. such records and documentation were last relied upon in the verification, issuance, or revocation of certificate requests and Certificates; or